- Chest tightness or pain

 - Flaring of the nostrils or grunting with each breath

-- Bluish/purplish discoloration of the lips, tongue and inner mouth in combination with the above symptoms
+- Bluish/purplish discoloration of the lips, tongue and inner mouth in combination with the above symptom

 If your child has these symptoms, seek urgent medical attention despite the risks of travel and outdoor air exposure.
 If these symptoms are severe, call 911.